cosmos/cosmos-sdk/docs/learn/advanced/00-baseapp.md

 For more detailed examples, see the [`auth` module's `AnteHandler`](https://github.com/cosmos/cosmos-sdk/tree/main/x/auth) which is widely used for these purposes.

 :::warning
-Ante handlers only run on a transaction.
-If a transaction embeds multiple messages (like some x/authz, x/gov transactions for instance), the ante handlers only have awareness of the outer message.
-Inner messages are mostly directly routed to the [message router](https://docs.cosmos.network/main/learn/advanced/baseapp#msg-service-router) and will skip the chain of ante handlers.
-Keep that in mind when designing your own ante handler.
+Ante handlers typically operate at the transaction level.
+By default, they process only the outermost message of a transaction.
+However, transactions that embed multiple messages, such as those found in modules like x/authz or x/gov, may have inner messages that are not automatically processed by these default ante handlers.
+These inner messages are generally routed directly to the [message router](https://docs.cosmos.network/main/learn/advanced/baseapp#msg-service-router) bypassing the ante handlers.
+To ensure comprehensive processing, custom ante handlers can be designed to recursively inspect and apply necessary checks to all embedded messages within a transaction.
+This capability must be explicitly implemented to extend the awareness of ante handlers to inner messages.
 :::

 The `AnteHandler` is a primary line of defense against spam and a second line of defense (the first one being the mempool) against transaction replay with fees deduction and [`sequence`](./01-transactions.md#transaction-generation) checking.
 It also performs preliminary _stateful_ validity checks like ensuring signatures are valid or that the sender has enough funds to pay for fees, and plays a role in the incentivisation of stakeholders via the collection of transaction fees.